ISE Cryptography — Lecture 06

 • Even “decryption failed” vs “padding error” is a useful oracle

-• The adversary never sees any decrypted plaintext
+• The adversary never sees decrypted plaintext; just yes/no answers

 • This is exactly what a CCA2 decryption oracle provides